Are you looking for the best alternatives to the Jetpack plugin?

 MonsterInsights is the best alternative to Jetpack’s site statistics functionality.

 Jetpack comes with a built-in stats module.
 However, it’s nowhere near as powerful as Google Analytics.

-MonsterInsights is the best Google Analytics plugin for WordPress and has more than 2 million active installs.
-It gives you real-time website analytics data, detailed page level data, eCommerce tracking, easy A/B testing, and more.
+On the other hand, MonsterInsights is the best Google Analytics plugin for WordPress and has more than 2 million active installs.
+It gives you real-time website analytics data, detailed page-level data, eCommerce tracking, easy A/B testing, and more.

 There’s also a free version of the plugin available that lets you effortlessly add Google Analytics data to WordPress.

 The included reporting tools remove the fluff and only show you the stats that matter, so you can see exactly what’s working for your WordPress blog.